-Apart from being aesthetically pleasing, lemon trees and citrus trees are an excellent source of Vitamin C, magnesium, iron and other valuable nutrients.
+Apart from being aesthetically pleasing, lemon trees and citrus trees are excellent sources of Vitamin C, magnesium, iron, and other valuable nutrients.

 If treated well, lemon trees will produce fruit all year round and have a United States hardiness zone 9 – 12.

-Since lemon trees are fruit-bearing, they require a lot more sunlight, water, and nutrients to grow properly.
+Since lemon trees are fruit-bearing, they require much more sunlight, water, and nutrients to grow properly.

 Best Fertilizer for Lemon Trees

 All citrus trees are heavy feeders and need plenty of energy.

 They are likely to benefit from nitrogen-rich or other NPK fertilizers, which contain essential macronutrients and have additional micronutrients such as iron, manganese, zinc, boron, and copper to make up for nutrient deficiencies in the soil.

 There are fertilizers designed specially to be used for citrus trees known as general citrus fertilizers.